Megaliths in the Paris Suburbs

 Francois Rabelais was Curate of Meudon from 1547 until his death in 1553.

-However, this is another case of a neolithic monument being fancifully associated with a figure from three millennia later.
+However, this is another case of a neolithic monument being fancifully associated with a figure from several millennia later.

 There are some great views to the north over Paris.